Little Dot: Publication history

 Dot first appeared in 1949 as a supporting feature in Sad Sack Comics, Humphrey Comics and Little Max Comics.
 Until August 1953 (issue date) she was referred to as "Li'l Dot".
 In September 1953, she was given her own series named Little Dot, drawn by Steve Muffati, joining Harvey's growing cast of child-oriented comedy characters.
 The title lasted almost three decades between 1949 and 1982, and then sporadically until 1994.
 Dot introduced several other popular headliners (including Little Lotta and Richie Rich) as back page fillers.
-Another spinoff title which ran for thirteen years was Little Dot's Uncles & Aunts, about the adventures of Dot's impossibly extended family, each with an obsessive interest or quirky personality trait of their own.
+Another spin-off title which ran for thirteen years was Little Dot's Uncles & Aunts, about the adventures of Dot's impossibly extended family, each with an obsessive interest or quirky personality trait of their own.

 Like most of the so-called "Harvey Girls", appearing also in the Richie Rich Girlfriends title, Dot reached her peak between the mid-1950s and the late 1960s, eventually eclipsing Little Audrey in terms of sales.
 Her popularity began to wane during the 1970s as an industry-wide distribution slump began forcing child-oriented comics off the newsstands.
 Dot's eponymous title stalled between 1982 and 1986, before being permanently discontinued in 1994.

-Apart from the main title, Little Dot, the main character's screwball relatives proved popular enough to rate their own series: three issues of Harvey Hits in 1957, '58 and '59; and a "king-sized" comic titled Little Dot's Uncles & Aunts, published between 1961 and 1974.
+Apart from the main title, Little Dot, the main character's screwball relatives proved popular enough to rate their own series: two issues of Harvey Hits in 1958 (#s 4 and 13); and a "king-sized" comic titled Little Dot's Uncles & Aunts, published for 52 issues between 1961 and 1974.